Fears and phobias - older children and teenagers

 - Is the fear interfering with the everyday life of the child or family?

-Also, it may be useful to look at the topic'Anxiety' on the Teen Health section of this site for links to topics on other websites.
+Also, it may be useful to look at the topic 'Anxiety' on the Teen Health section of this site for links to topics on other websites.

 Note: If a child has a lot of fears and worries, it is important to think about what is happening in her life.
 For example, is there illness in the family, are her parents having lots of arguments, etc?
-Sometimes phobias begin at a time of trauma or difficulty.
+Sometimes fearfulness and phobias begin at a time of trauma or difficulty.

 - Children (and most people) are afraid of things that they cannot understand or control, and strange or new situations or objects.